yvonnefroehlich/gmt-pygmt-plotting/README.md

-# Collection of Python scripts or Jupyter Notebooks for PyGMT
+# Collection of Python Scripts or Jupyter Notebooks for PyGMT

 Collection of _Python_ scripts or _Jupyter Notebooks_ (also supported by _Jupyter Lab_) to reproduce the geographic maps shown in some of my publications.